PTAB

 Ground 3: Obviousness over Shively, Stopler, and Bremer - Claims 6, 9, 10, 12, 20, 23, 24, and 26 are obvious over Shively in view of Stopler, and further in view of Bremer.

-Additional Grounds: Petitioner asserted additional obviousness challenges, including a combination adding Gerszberg to the Ground 3 references to teach wireless transceivers (Ground 4), and a combination adding Flammer (Patent 5,515,369) to the Ground 3 references to teach synchronizing the pseudo-random generators by transmitting a seed value (Ground 5).
+• Additional Grounds: Petitioner asserted additional obviousness challenges based on combinations including Gerszberg and Bremer together (Ground 4) and a further reference, Flammer (Patent 5,515,369), to teach synchronizing the pseudo-random number generators by transmitting a seed value (Ground 5).

 4. Key Claim Construction Positions